fusioninventory/fusioninventory.github.io/documentation/agent/installation/linux/deb.md

 ***
 METHOD 1:

-# Manually install latest maintainers packages
+# Manually install FusionInventory Sid packages:

-Latest FusionInventory Agent Debian and Ubuntu compatible packages are provided by maintainers.
+Latest FusionInventory Agent Debian and Ubuntu compatible packages are now integrated in Debian Sid.

+At the time of this writing, fusioninventory-agent_2.4.2-2 is available in Sid.

+The agent will be included in Debian Buster (Debian 10).

 {% include info.html param="
 <table>